OCR-D/ocr-d.github.io/glossary.md

 Segmentation means detecting areas within an image.

-Specific segmentation algorithms are labelled by the semantics of the regions they detect, not the semantics of the input, i.e. an algorithm that detects blocks is called [block segmentation](#block-segmentation).
+Specific segmentation algorithms are labelled by the semantics of the regions they detect not the semantics of the input, i.e. an algorithm that detects blocks is called [block segmentation](#block-segmentation).

 ### Block segmentation